Jorge Polanco Preview, Player Props: Twins vs. Rangers

 Jorge Polanco At The Plate

-- In 71.4% of his 56 games this season, Polanco has picked up at least one hit.
-He's also had 10 multi-hit games.
+- Polanco has reached base via a hit in 43 games this season (of 60 played), and had multiple hits in 13 of those games.

-- He has hit a home run in nine games this year (16.1%), homering in 3.8% of his trips to the dish.
+- He has gone deep in 16.7% of his games this year, and 3.9% of his plate appearances.

-- Polanco has an RBI in 18 of 56 games this year, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in three contests.
+- Polanco has an RBI in 21 of 60 games this season, with multiple RBI in 11 of them.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.